Prandr/XDMA_Tutorial/README.md

 On the other hand, it is faster and more efficient than AXI-Lite as it allows to transmit unlimited amount data in a single call and in 64-bit pieces if executed on a 64-bit host.

 The example code is superficially similar to M\_AXI above, but demostrates usage of `lseek` and opens  `/dev/xdma0_bypass` in  Read-Write `O_RDWR` mode as it is supports bidirectional access.
-The PCIe to AXI Translation offset is set to 0, therefore the address directly correspond to the address in the device.
+The PCIe to AXI Translation offset is set to 0, therefore the address directly corresponds to the address in the device.
 ```C
 #define DATA_BYTES	8192
 #define DATA_WORDS	(DATA_BYTES/sizeof(uint32_t))